sosuisen/jukdoc-ee/README.md

 ### Build .war and Docker image

 Start Docker before running the following command.
-On Linux and Mac systems, please change the line endings of the mvnw file to LF.
+For Linux and Mac systems, convert the line endings of the `mvnw` file to LF.

 ```shell
 cd path-to-your-jukdoc-ee-repo